frontity/step-by-step-tutorial/tutorial/part4-adding-styling/global-styles.md

 };
 ```

-The `css` function takes as it's argument a template literal, which in this case consists of standard CSS contained within backticks.
+The `css` function takes as it's argument a [tagged template literal](https://wesbos.com/tagged-template-literals), which in this case consists of standard CSS contained within backticks.
 These styles are applied to the `styles` attribute on the `Global` component.
 When you save the file you should notice that the fonts on your site have changed automatically.

 Next we'll look at the power and flexibility that styled components give us.